 Sickness: PLEASE do not attempt to get a massage if you are feeling sick or have a fever.
 Massages help get inflammation and toxins out of your muscles and tissues, which can cause a localized sickness to spread to other more vulnerable parts of your body.
 This is never a good idea.

 Late or Missed Appointments: If you are more than 10 minutes late to a 30 minute appointment, or 20 minutes late to a 60 minute or 90 minute appointment, you forfeit your appointment and fees.
 Your fees are forfeited on any missed appointments also.
 You can reschedule or cancel up to 24 hours before.

 Refunds or Reschedules: You must give 24 hour notice to cancel or reschedule your appointment, or you will forfeit your fee.

 Paperwork: We are moving our paperwork online!
-After you have booked an appointment, you should get an email asking you to complete our client intake form from Massagebook.com.
+After you have booked an appointment, you should get an email from "WKU Health & Fitness Lab" asking you to complete our client intake form on Massagebook.com.
 Please make sure this is done prior to your massage.

-Parking: Our clients may park in the Health Services Lot.
-To check your car in, you will now call us at (270)745-6531 (DO NOT GO INTO HEALTH SERVICES).
+Parking: Our clients may park next to the Health Services building in client parking spots.
+To check your car in, you will call us at (270)745-6060.
 We will need the following info: License Plate #, Plate State, Make, Model and Color of your car.